Liquor (LIQ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Liquor Historical Price

-According to the latest data gathered on Liquor live price page, the current price of Liquor is 0.00000156USD.
-The circulating supply of Liquor(LIQ) is 69.70B LIQ , giving it a market capitalization of $108.72K.
+According to the latest data gathered on Liquor live price page, the current price of Liquor is 0USD.
+The circulating supply of Liquor(LIQ) is 69.70B LIQ , giving it a market capitalization of $136.77K.

 The Liquor Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LIQ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.